code-for-coffee/android-getting-started-workshops/designing-android-apps/README.md

 # Designing Android Apps

 This section contains notes, examples, source code, and lesson notes for the **Designing Android Apps Workshop**.
 This workshop's target audience is anyone with an interest in application development.
 No prior programming knowledge is required.
 Some programming concepts will be introduced.
+During this workshop, students will learn how to design an Android app from scratch and learn the underlying technology that power the design and layout of Android apps - XML.

 ## Objectives